-We have always, from the beginning of time, been brainwashed against shaving.
-Somehow, it has been ingrained in our system that using a razor for any sort of hair removal is not good for you.
+We have always, from the beginning of time, been brainwashed against shaving faces.
+Somehow, it has been ingrained in our system that using a shaver for any sort of hair removal is not good for you.
 From ‘the hair will grow out thicker’ to ‘it will ruin your skin’, we have heard it all and it’s almost like it’s set in stone now.
 So, when it came to shaving your face, we knew the answer was going to be a big fat NO, even before we began.
 I have always been someone with scanty hair growth, especially on the face.
 When I started waxing my body parts, I KNEW I wasn’t going to subject my face to that.

-I followed all these shaving rules, and once I was done, my skin felt so smooth and soft.
+I followed all these rules about shaving faces, and once I was done, my skin felt so smooth and soft.
 This is also because the process not only helps you get rid of facial hair, but also sloughs off layers of dry and dead skin.
 Apply a heavy duty moisturiser after you are done and that will get soaked into your skin a little better too!
-It makes your makeup go on smoother, gives you a glow, and because it's a razor, you're physically exfoliating your skin - that’s great for anti-aging!
+It makes your makeup go on smoother, gives you a glow, and because it's a shaver, you're physically exfoliating your skin - that’s great for anti-aging!
 Why do you think men look so youthful as they age?
 They shave their face more often that we women do!

 2. Virtually painless.
 This trick is not at all painful and will not leave you with any marks, redness or burns, if executed properly.

 3. On-the-go hair removal.
 It is something you can do wherever you are.
-Carry a razor in your bag and use it just before a big event and you will see your makeup going on smoothly!
+Carry a shaver in your bag and use it just before a big event and you will see your makeup going on smoothly!

 4. Can be used on dry skin.